 Just before the start of the current academic year, the 26 panels were installed on the roof of the building at the corner of South and West Streets.

-"This project is a valuable educational resource for students interested in energy," Tagkaloglou said.
+"This project is a great educational resource for all students to better understand their consumption patterns, and especially for those concerned with energy use," Tagkaloglou said.

-Instead of a traditional ribbon-cutting, Tagkaloglou and Knox College President Teresa Amott led a group of students and staff in a ceremonial "unplugging" in September to celebrate completion of the project.
+Instead of a traditional ribbon-cutting, Tagkaloglou and Knox College President Teresa Amott led a group of students and staff in a ceremonial "unplugging" in September to celebrate completion of the project and symbolize the larger goal of switching from non-renewable to renewable energy sources.

 Steinberg is closely monitoring the panels' output via a web-based interface.
 She reports a first full month of data has now been collected, and the panels produced a daily average of 3.3-kilowatt-hours in September.
 That's more than 85% of the building's daily usage for lights, environmental control, and computer technology during an average September.